alexjackhughes/pretty-graham/README.md

 ## Todo

-2. somehow add spacing
-3. somehow add better tags to all blogs
+2. Somehow add spacing to blogs
-4. Deploy on vercel
+3. Deploy on vercel
-5. Add domain

 ## Installation